i7eo/store-dev-os-2-0/README.md

-# :wave: Say hi to Elizabeth :wave
+# :wave: Say hi to Elizabeth